 General Public Launch:

-- May/June 2019: programs becomes available to students of wine from around the world in both distance-learning and classroom-learning.
+- Summer/Fall 2019: program becomes available to students of wine from around the world in both distance-learning and classroom-learning.

 - Chapter One - The Foundation